notfixingit3/wireguard_pihole/README.md

 * Edit vars/main.yml and adjust as needed
 * Install: ansible-playbook -i hosts tasks/main.yml -K

-## Wireguard UI
+## WireGuard UI
-Load up Wireguard UI *sometimes takes a second for it*
+Load up WireGuard UI *sometimes takes a second for it*
-* On Wireguard Clients Page, click New Client, enter name, leave the rest as default
+* On WireGuard Clients Page, click New Client, enter name, leave the rest as default
 * Download user config or use QR code in Wirguard Mobile app
 * Apply settings in top right and test.